caseywdunn/evocell/exercises/Regular_expressions.md

 # Regular expressions

 ## Reading
-Chapters 2 and 3 of 'Practical computing for biologists
+>Chapters 2 and 3 of Haddock, SHD and CW Dunn (2011)[Practical Computing for Biologists](http://practicalcomputing.org/)

 ## Getting started
 We will be using regular expressions or *regex* to manipulate text files.